 Why have a traditional ribbon cutting when you can have a donut ribbon cutting?
 At 2 p.m. on Dec.
-9 co-founders of FROST donuts Daniel Sterling and Del Hernandez along with their employees and representatives of Kemper Development, bit into chocolate forested donuts strung along a pink ribbon to celebrate their third location opening and their first in Bellevue.
-FROST new occupies the space where Tully’s Coffee was previously in Lincoln Square.
+9 co-founders of FROST donuts Daniel Sterling and Del Hernandez along with their employees and representatives of Kemper Development, bit into chocolate frosted donuts strung along a pink ribbon to celebrate their third location opening and their first in Bellevue.
+FROST now occupies the space where Tully’s Coffee was previously in Lincoln Square.

 “This is absolutely amazing,” said Hernandez who handles the culinary side of the business.
 He says their donuts are so good because they’re made with love and high quality ingredients.
 FROST is well known around the area for their famous Salted Carmel donut.
 Or, as Sterling puts it, “the donut that started it all.”
 They opened their first location in Mill Creek in 2009 and their second in Everett last summer.
 A fourth store is in the works but the location is still under wraps.

 But FROST offers a lot more than donuts.
 For those who were sad to see Tully’s go, word on the street is that FROST makes a mean cup of joe.
-The company has its own coffee blend and a full service expresso bar.
+The company has its own coffee blend and a full service espresso bar.
 They have their own chai and 60 different flavored syrups.
 Plus, they’re adding food to the menu.

-“This will be a very interesting time for us” said Sterling.
+“This will be a very interesting time for us,” said Sterling.
 “We are launching a whole new savory menu today, lots of fun new products.”

-On the menu are hot pressed sandwiches including an Applewood bacon, pear & brie, scratch-made soups and signature salads like their cranberry Pecan.
+On the menu are hot pressed sandwiches including an Applewood bacon, pear & brie, scratch-made soups and signature salads like their cranberry pecan.